ReturnPath/rp-emr/README.md

 # There are also steps for setting up pig, setting up debugging, using S3DistCP, etc

 # Creates an instance group.
-As with DP::EMR::Step, you probably shouldn't be
+As with RP::EMR::Step, you probably shouldn't be
-# using this directly, just DP::EMR::InstanceGroups instead
+# using this directly, just RP::EMR::InstanceGroups instead
-instance_group = DP::EMR::InstanceGroup.new(name: 'custom instance group') do |ig|
+instance_group = RP::EMR::InstanceGroup.new(name: 'custom instance group') do |ig|
   ig.instance_role = 'MASTER'
   ig.instance_type = 'c1.medium'
   ig.instance_count = 100